-We purchase services in the ordinary course of business from GATX Corporation, which employs Mr. Lyons as Executive Vice President and President-Rail North America.
-The amount of 2020 purchases was approximately \$320,000, which is less than 0.1% of the 2020 sales of each of GATX and PCA.
+We purchase services in the ordinary course of business from GATX Corporation, which currently employs Mr. Lyons as Executive Vice President and President- Rail North America.
+The amount of 2021 purchases was approximately \$260,000, which is less than 0.1% of the 2021 sales of each of GATX and PCA.
 Mr. Lyons is not directly involved in, and is not compensated as a result of, this business relationship.
 Accordingly, the board determined that this business relationship was not a material relationship between Mr. Lyons and PCA, and determined him to be independent and eligible to serve on the audit committee.

-Based on the report and recommendation of the nominating and governance committee, the board of directors has determined that the following directors and nominees, which constitute nine of the eleven nominees for election to the board, are independent: Cheryl K. Beebe, Duane C. Farrington, Donna A. Harman, Robert C. Lyons, Thomas P. Maurer, Samuel M. Mencoff, Roger B. Porter, Thomas S. Souleles and James D. Woodrum.
+Based on the report and recommendation of the nominating and governance committee, the board of directors has determined that the following directors and nominees, which constitute eight of the ten nominees for election to the board, are independent: Cheryl K. Beebe, Duane C. Farrington, Donna A. Harman, Robert C. Lyons, Thomas P. Maurer, Samuel M. Mencoff, Roger B. Porter and Thomas S. Souleles.

-2020 Board of Directors Meetings
+2021 Board of Directors Meetings

-The board met four times during 2020.
-All nominees for election at the 2021 annual meeting attended at least 75% of the meetings of the board and the committees on which he or she was a member held during the year.
-All of our directors attended the 2020 Annual Meeting of Stockholders telephonically due to COVID-19 travel restrictions, and all of our directors are expected to attend the 2021 Annual Meeting of Stockholders in person or telephonically.
+The board met five times during 2021.
+All nominees for election at the 2022 annual meeting, as well as Mr. Woodrum, attended at least 75% of the meetings of the board and the committees on which he or she was a member held during the year.
+All of our directors attended the 2021 Annual Meeting of Stockholders telephonically due to COVID-19 travel restrictions, and all of our directors are expected to attend the 2022 Annual Meeting of Stockholders in person.